-4.2 General BEIS procurement conditions
+D.2.
+General BEIS procurement conditions

-There are six declaration forms which must be completed by each applicant, covering issues such as: conflict of interest, non-collusion, bribery, corruption and fraud, GDPR assurance and overall agreement to the terms of this pre-commercial procurement process.
+There are six declaration forms which must be completed by each applicant, covering issues such as: conflict of interest, non-collusion, bribery, corruption, and fraud, GDPR assurance and overall agreement to the terms of this pre-commercial procurement process.

-These declarations are provided and can be downloaded from the Green Distilleries website (https://gov.uk/government/publications/green-distilleries-competition) and must be signed and attached to the proposal by the applicant.
+These declarations are provided and can be downloaded from the online competition form which must be signed and attached to the application by the applicant.
 They are also attached in Appendix 3 of this document for reference.
 The GDPR Assurance Questionnaire is embedded in this document and must be returned as part of the application.

-Conflicts of interest: The BEIS standard terms and conditions of contract include reference to conflict of interest and require contractors to declare any potential conflict of interest to the Secretary of State.
+Conflicts of interest: The BEIS standard terms and conditions of contract include reference to conflicts of interest and require contractors to declare any potential conflict of interest to the Secretary of State.

-For research and analysis, conflict of interest is defined as the presence of an interest or involvement of the contractor, subcontractor (or consortium member) which could affect the actual or perceived impartiality of the research or analysis.
+For research and analysis, conflict of interest is defined as the presence of an interest or involvement of the contractor, subcontractor which could affect the actual or perceived impartiality of the research or analysis.

-Where there may be a potential conflict of interest, it is suggested that the consortium or organisation designs working arrangements such that the findings cannot be influenced (or perceived to be influenced) by the organisation that owns a potential conflict of interest.
+Where there may be a potential conflict of interest, it is suggested that the organisation designs working arrangements such that the findings cannot be influenced (or perceived to be influenced) by the organisation that owns a potential conflict of interest.
 For example, consideration should be given to the different roles which organisations play in the research or analysis, and how these can be structured to ensure an impartial approach to the project is maintained.